 A. Make sure that all evaluated search engines contain the same documents in the collection we are testing.
-The fact of life is that you might never get absolutely the same number of documents, but at least make sure it is as close as possible.
+The fact is that you might never get absolutely the same number of documents, but at least make sure it is as close as possible.
 I also want the number of documents to be significant.
 We don't want to get into the situation where all search engines return only few results.
 It is hard to judge which search engine is better in such case.
 So, make the collection bigger.
-The bad news is that you may find that more documents you have in collection, less relevance you will see in results.
-The good news is that you can simply index larger collection of different documents to have more distinct results in terms of relevance.
+The bad news is that you may find that the more documents you have in a collection, the less relevance you will see in results.
+The good news is that you can simply index a larger collection of different documents to have more distinct results in terms of relevance.

 B. Establish the base of relevance.
 Yes, that's it.
-If we are talking about the relevance, I want to have a base result, which is very relevant to evaluated query, and relative to which I will judge other results.
+If we are talking about the relevance, I want to have a base result, which is very relevant to the evaluated query, and relative to which I will judge other results.
 This is very important.
 Without a base there is no meaning of relevance.
-I guess it is because your relevance statements in such case are baseless, but its just me ;-).
+I guess it is because your relevance statements in this case are baseless, but its just me ;-).
 With the base I can measure the relevance of results in relation to this base.
 And now relevance judgment becomes very simple, just compare other result to the base!

-C. Invite several people with different background to do testing.
-This is no-brainer, as we still have to judge on relevance (no way around), we will be less subjective with more people performing the test.
+C. Invite several people with a different background to do testing.
+This is a no-brainer, as we still have to judge on relevance (no way around), we will be less subjective with more people performing the test.
 You only need to make sure they know how to do testing properly.

 Here we go, let's get started.

 6. Repeat steps 1-5 for different documents.
-Pick large and small documents, pick different formats, pick documents, which are major landing pages on your site, and documents, which are hidden in the depth of navigation path, i.e. test different scenarios.
+Pick large and small documents, pick different formats, pick documents, which are major landing pages on your site, and documents, which are hidden in the depth of the navigation path, i.e. test different scenarios.

-9. Now you can calculate the average score for each search engine (using obtained scores for each base document) and it will reflect the relevance of the search engine.
+9. Now you can calculate the average score for each search engine (using the obtained scores for each base document) and it will reflect the relevance of the search engine.

 This table is very easy to understand and can be presented to your management, who will pay many thousands or may be even millions of dollars for the search engine, and who really wants to know why you picked this search engine and not that one.

-You may ask: What if I get the target (base) document on the very top, what about other documents in search results?
+You may ask: If I get the target (base) document on the very top, what about other documents in search results?
 Why we are not counting them?
 Can I look at each document, at least on the first page?
 You can look, but there is a big BUT.
 Imagine you got 10 results for your query.
 Number one is perfect and other 9 are junk and returned only because they contain words from your query.
 Does your search engine work well or does it not?
 In my opinion, most likely, it does work well.
 You wanted to find the target document, right?
 You got it on top, what else do you want?
 If you are concerned that other documents are not relevant, first make sure that there are other documents in your collection, which are more relevant.
-Quite possible that there is nothing and it means that your search engine works perfect.
+Quite possibly there is nothing and it means that your search engine works perfect.
 However, if you see that other search engine found better document, try to experiment with that document using it as a base document for testing.
 You might discover some problems with the first search engine, or with the indexing process.